How Radical Candor can make you a MUCH better boss

 Do it in the moment - timing is of essence when you want to deliver feedback to someone.
 The ideal situation is to briefly say what you have to say during those five minutes between meetings, or immediately after the meeting.
 The sooner, the better.
 The worst thing you can do is save it until the following meeting (meetings are not about providing individual critique) or even the performance review (that’s an absolute no-no.)

 Do it in person - Kim Scott says that about 90% of your feedback is non-verbal information.
-The other person needs to feel that you care, and the best way to show that is through the tone of your voice and the expression of your face.
-If you can’t talk in person, it’s okay to do that via a conference call.
+The other person needs to feel that you care, and the best way to show it is through the tone of your voice and the expression of your face.
+If you can’t talk in person, it’s okay to do it via a conference call.
 The least preferable medium would be email, but it’s still a better option than (A) not giving any feedback, or (B) saving it for much later.

 Measure it at the listener's ears - Radical Candor coaches and practitioners stress that “feedback is measured not at the speaker’s mouth, but at the listener’s ears.”
-At first, that formula was kind of mysterious to me.
+At first, this formula was kind of mysterious to me.
 Until I watched a video, which you can see here.
-The point is, giving criticism is a process, and you have to stay engaged throughout this process.
+The point is, giving criticism is a process, and you have to stay engaged throughout that process.
 When you say something, take note of how the listener is reacting and how they are internalizing your criticism.
 This will keep you engaged, caring, and will help you do the right thing eventually.

 Conclusion - how Radical Candor helps, really